-35. Pertinently, in Ashwani Kumar Saxena (supra), the Apex Court made it crystal clear that Admission Register of the school in which a candidate first attended, is a relevant piece of evidence for determining the date of birth.
-It was poignantly held that the argument that parents could have entered a wrong date of birth in the Admission Register is erroneous because parents could not have anticipated at the time of entry of date of birth that their child would commit a crime or subject to a crime in future.

-12. In view of the aforesaid, the scholar register or admission register would be taken into account for deciding the age of prosecutrix.
-Since, in the scholar register (exhibit-P/6) the date of birth of the prosecutrix is 06.03.2006, meaning thereby, she was only 14 years and 8 months on the date of incident.
-Hence, the petitioner's contentions regarding the age of prosecutrix, is turned down.

-13. So far as the contentions regarding omissions, contradictions and embellishment in testimonies of prosecution witnesses are concerned, learned counsel for the petitioner is unable to point out any material, contradiction or omission which is going to the root of the case.
+- duty (ii) the entry states a relevant fact and (iii) the entry was made by a public servant in discharge of his official duty.
+Thus, School Register is a relevant and admissible document as per Section 35 of the Act.
+The School Register was held to be admissible for the purpose of determination of age in the later judgments of Supreme Court in Shah Nawaz, Ashwani Kumar Saxena, Mahadeo and Ram Suresh Singh (supra). - 35.
+Pertinently, in Ashwani Kumar Saxena (supra), the Apex Court made it crystal clear that Admission Register of the school in which a candidate first attended, is a relevant piece of evidence for determining the date of birth.
+It was poignantly held that the argument that parents could have entered a wrong date of birth in the Admission Register is erroneous because parents could not have anticipated at the time of entry of date of birth that their child would commit a crime or subject to a crime in future. - 12.
+In view of the aforesaid, the scholar register or admission register would be taken into account for deciding the age of prosecutrix.
+Since, in the scholar register (exhibit-P/4) the date of birth of the prosecutrix is 10.01.2009, meaning thereby, she was near about 09 years on the date of incident.
+Hence, the appellant's contentions regarding the age of prosecutrix, is turned down. - 13.
+So far as the contentions regarding omissions, contradictions and embellishment in testimonies of prosecution witnesses are concerned, learned counsel for the petitioner is unable to point out any material, contradiction or omission which is going to the root of the case.
 In this regard, the attention of this Court has been drawn towards the Judgment of the Hon'ble Supreme Court rendered in Takdir Samsuddin Sheikh vs. State of Gujrat and another AIR 2012 SC 37, wherein the Hon'ble Apex Court, endorsing its earlier Judgment, held as under:-

-"9. of the view We are that all omissions/contradictions pointed out by the appellants' counsel had been trivial in nature, which do not go to the root of the cause.
+"9.
+We are of the view that all omissions/contradictions pointed out by the appellants' counsel had been trivial in nature, which do not go to the root of the cause.
 It is settled legal proposition that while appreciating the evidence, the court has to take into consideration whether the contradictions/ omissions/ improvements/ embellishments etc. had been of such magnitude that they may materially affect the trial.
-Minor contradictions, inconsistencies, omissions or improvements on trivial matters without affecting the case of the prosecution should not be made the court to reject the evidence in its entirety.
+Minor inconsistencies, contradictions, omissions or improvements on trivial matters without affecting the case of the prosecution should not be made the court to reject the evidence in its entirety.
 The court after going through the entire evidence must form an opinion about the credibility of the witnesses and the appellate court in natural course would not be justified in reviewing the same again without justifiable reasons.
-(Vide: Sunil

-Kumar Sambhudayal Gupta (Dr.) & Ors. v.
+(Vide: Sunil Kumar Sambhudayal Gupta (Dr.) & Ors. v.
 State of Maharashtra, (2010) 13 SCC 657)."

 14. In this regard, the following ratio held by the Hon'ble Supreme Court in Pundappa Yankappa Pujari v.
-State of Karnataka, 2014 LawSuit (SC) 516, is worth to quote here-
+State of Karnataka, 2014 LawSuit (SC) 516, is worth to quote here: